German businesses worried about far-right gains in the east – DW – 09/02/2024

 Following the elections, some economists expressed the view that an already huge shortage of skilled labor could worsen in eastern Germany, potentially triggering an exodus of companies.

 Monika Schnitzer, chairwoman of the German Council of Economic Experts, said Thuringia- and Saxony-based companies could be disadvantaged in the global competition for qualified workers.
-In addition, business succession plans in family-owned companies could become "complicated," leading to a rise in business closures.
 State institutions and educational facilities are already suffering from staffing shortages, which could escalate, especially given the AfD's stance against skilled immigration.

 Marcel Fratzscher, the president of the German Institute for Economic Research (DIW), echoed these concerns, predicting a loss of jobs and foreign investment.
 He argued that the AfD's policies — advocating trade protectionism, reduced immigration, and less openness and diversity — would likely result in a flight of companies and skilled workers.
 This exodus could lead to more insolvencies and company relocations.